knative/docs/docs/admin/install/operator/configuring-serving-cr.md

 ## High availability

 By default, Knative Serving runs a single instance of each deployment.
-The `spec.high-availability` field allows you to configure the number of replicas for the all deployments managed by the operator.
+The `spec.high-availability` field allows you to configure the number of replicas for all deployments managed by the operator.

 The following configuration specifies a replica count of 3 for the deployments: